cloudkj/lance-bundle/README.md

 #### Sentence Transformer

-By design, the Sentence Transformers models from HuggingFace are exported to ONNX with only the transformers modules.
+By design, the Sentence Transformers models from Hugging Face are exported to ONNX with only the transformers modules.
 The [pooling and normalization modules](https://github.com/huggingface/sentence-transformers/blob/main/sentence_transformers/sentence_transformer/modules/pooling.py#L70-L326) are not included in the export, and thus need to be applied as a post-processing step;
 `lance-bundle` ensures that the post-processing pooling and normalization steps are also included as part of the portable package.